DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 ![Sign Up Page Lighthouse Test](docs/testing/sign-up-lighthouse-test.png)

-* The performance is showing slightly below the rest of the criteria due to the largest contentful paint element, which is the band photo background at the top of the screen that uses a fade-in animation keyframe.
+* The performance is showing slightly below the rest of the criteria due to the largest contentful paint element, which is the band photo background at the top of the screen.

 ![Sign Up Page Largest Contentful Paint](docs/testing/sign-up-lcp.png)